sgolovine/www-2021/README.md

 3. Install local dependencies (`yarn install`)
 4. Start the development server (`yarn start`)

-Note that when running in development, the contact form and guestbook will not work as they require functions.
+Note that when running in development, the contact form will not work as it requires functions.
 To test these features run `yarn start:netlify`

 ### Configure Feature Flags